Understanding Sensitivity of Differential Attention through the Lens of Adversarial Robustness: Related Work

-\textbf{Structural Fragility and OOD Sensitivity.} Beyond input perturbations, structural vulnerabilities also emerge: CNNs exhibit frequency-specific sensitivity~\citep{tsuzuku2019structural,kanai2019absum}, topology exposes robustness gaps in attention models~\citep{chen2024topolip}, and flows assign high likelihood to trivial OODs~\citep{osada2024understanding}.
+\textbf{Structural Fragility and OOD Sensitivity.} Beyond input perturbations, structural vulnerabilities also emerge: CNNs exhibit frequency-specific sensitivity~\citep{DBLP:conf/cvpr/TsuzukuS19}, and flows assign high likelihood to trivial OODs~\citep{DBLP:conf/aaai/Osada0N24}.
 These findings underscore that architecture itself can amplify or dampen robustness.
 To our knowledge, no prior work studies DA’s subtractive design, which we show suppresses redundancy yet paradoxically increases adversarial fragility.